YAC 3.7.0

 Source cell area

-The sum of the weights for each source cell is equal to its area.
+All weights are scaled by the area of the associated source cell.
+Therefore, weights for each source cell sum to its area.

 This can be used in case the source field is provided as a flux while the target field is not